ZeldOcarina/nu-dentistry/tooth-extraction.md

   image: ''
   cards:
   - heading: DENTAL IMPLANTS
+    copy: '<a href=''/houston-tx/restorative-dentistry/dental-implants/'' target=''_blank''
-    copy: '**Dental implants** are a great option!
+      class=''paragraph-link''>**Dental implants**</a> are a great option!
 They consist of 3 main parts: an implant, a crown, and an abutment.
 The implant is a metal post that is surgically attached and fused to the jawbone, acting as an artificial root for the replacement tooth.
 The crown is what we think of as the "tooth" portion.
 It feels and functions like a normal tooth, but is often made of sturdy porcelain.
 The abutment is the connector between the implant and crown, keeping the whole piece together like glue.
 Implants are a bit costly, but they last a long time, are easy to maintain and clean and preserve the bone in your jaw.'
     image: "/uploads/nu-dentistry-houston-tx-tooth-extraction-replacement-implant.jpg"
     overlay:
       color: ''